 - Agriculture and Biodiversity;

 - Sustainable Agriculture and Food Security;

 - IAS;

-- EbAs to Climate Change Adaptation and Disaster Risk Reduction;
+• EbAs to Climate Change Adaptation and Disaster Risk Reduction;

-- The Sustainable Use of Pollinators;

-- Marine and terrestrial protected areas and other effective area-based conservation measures for achieving ABT 11; and
+- The Sustainable Use of Pollinators; - Marine and terrestrial protected areas and other effective area-based conservation measures for achieving ABT 11; and recognize best practices and develop innovative and creative solutions.
+More importantly, they have the ambition of serving as a support system to assist each other in streamlining the phases of design, development, and implementation of biodiversity initiatives.

-- Localizing the SDGs at a Regional Level.
+• Localizing the SDGs at a Regional Level.
 In this context, the participating regions share their unique perspective, identify common obstacles,